tez-capital/docs.tez.capital_content/en/tezpay/tutorial/_index.md

 | ![<Fill in the information for the config.json file with you information!>](/tezpay/tutorial/twitterNotificationimage11.png) |
 |-|

 2. Once you have filled in the necessary information - you have setup Notifications for Twitter!
 Test the notification by using command:
-                              a. <code> tezpay test-notify</code>
+                              a. `tezpay test-notify`

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)